Pepilepioux/windows_file_util/README.md

 gipkodir.7z contains a standalone windows 64 bits executable.

+### gipkowalk

+Performs a standard "walk" but optionnally filters the results on size, date modified, file extension, file name (full path.
+Regular expression), and file content (Regular expression, relevant only for text files).
+Yields directoly, file name, size and date modified.

 ### fichiers_permissions_liste

 Walks a directory tree and for each subdirectory lists the access permissions.